space-radiobiology-GSI/space-radiobiology-GSI/README.md

 a.jansenvanvuuren@gsi.de

-We wish you will find our (future) repositories interesting,
+We hope you will find our (future) repositories interesting!
-\nThe Vandevoorde group
+The Vandevoorde group

 <!---